-You decked out your cocktail hour lounge with color-coordinating pillows and had baskets of blankets on-hand for the chilly evening.
+You decked out your cocktail hour lounge with color-coordinated pillows and had baskets of blankets on-hand for the chilly evening.
 What a hostess!
-The good news is that these are great items to incorporate into your home too, says Francesca DiSalvo-Follmer of Pure Luxe Bride.
-She suggests that during the planning process, pick items, like napkins and throws, that fit with your home decor as well as the wedding vibe.
+The good news is that these are great items to incorporate into your home, too, says Francesca DiSalvo-Follmer of Pure Luxe Bride.
+She suggests that during the planning process, pick items, like napkins and throws, that fit with your home décor as well as the wedding vibe.
 Also, be sure that you approve of the fabric for long-term use.
 “Find some you’d like to own, so you can keep them after the wedding is over,” she advises.

 Light the Lanterns on Your Patio or Porch